Czech Partner Visa

 However, when this happens, it is still possible to change your current status to long-term residency.
 To do this, applicants must take the following steps.

-Make an appeal for long-term residency under Paragraph 87f.
-The purpose of stay will be long-term residency, and can be based on employment, studies, or business.
+- Make an appeal for long-term residency under Paragraph 87f.
+The purpose of stay will be long-term residency and can be based on employment, studies, or business.
 As taxes and contributions are the responsibility of the employer, the Purpose of stay employment is suggested for a positive outcome.

 Note: the appeal process should never be skipped!
 This is the most common mistake applicants make.
 They try to both cancel their partnership visa and start the residency application at the same time.
 This leads to MOI rejecting the application, as the applicant has no right to long-term residency without the partnership visa.
 It’s thus crucial to appeal (and have the 60 days of protection) to prevent becoming illegal during the process.